icecube/icetray-public/dataclasses/resources/docs/i3time.rst

 ===========
 I3Time
 ===========
-There are two types of time in an event and I distinguish them by their C++ type: I3Time and double.
+There are two types of time in an event and distinguished by their C++ types: I3Time and double.

-This is a class used to denote the absolute time to the tenth of a ns.
+I3Time is a class used to denote the absolute time to the tenth of a ns.
 It's instructive to look at the constructor.
 To create an object of this type you need to specify the year and the number of tenths of nanoseconds since the beginning of the year, otherwise known as DAQTime.

-This is used in only two places in simulation: DrivingTime and EventHeader.
+This is used only in the I3EventHeader.

-* DrivingTime is set at the **beginning** of the event and is passed to the geometry, calibration, and detector status services.
-This sets the detector configuration.
 * EventHeader is set at the **end** of the event by the trigger simulation.
 The event header consists mainly of a StartTime and an EndTime (both of type I3Time).
   * EventHeaderStartTime=DrivingTime + timeofEarliestDOMLaunch
   * EventHeaderEndTime = DrivingTime + timeofLatestDOMLaunch